Perez on pole as Hamilton out in first session

 "The lap felt good," Leclerc said.
 "I was very happy with the lap.
 In the second lap, I just went for it.
 I definitely did not expect that lap time from Checo and he did an incredible job today."

-It sets up an intriguing race, with the Ferraris sandwiched between the Red Bulls at the start, following Leclerc's win in the season opener in Bahrain last weekend, where Red Bull suffered an agonising late double retirement.
+It sets up an intriguing race, with the Ferraris sandwiched between the Red Bulls at the start, following Leclerc's win in the season-opener in Bahrain last weekend, where Red Bull suffered an agonising late double retirement.

-And it came at the end of a crash-strewn session in which there were two red flags, the second one for a massive crash involving Mick Schumacher which caused a stoppage of nearly an hour.
+And it came at the end of a crash-strewn session in which there were two red flags, the second one for a massive crash involving Schumacher which caused a stoppage of nearly an hour.

 What happened to Hamilton?

-Mercedes are not competitive at the moment as they battle with aerodynamic problems in their car but no one would have foreseen Hamilton's struggles.
+Mercedes are not competitive at the moment as they battle with aerodynamic problems in their car but no-one would have foreseen Hamilton's struggles.

 Hamilton was only 11th fastest in final practice although felt he had hit on a decent set-up direction, but when it came to qualifying after nightfall he complained of a lack of grip.